andrewmenden/xnb/README.md

-# XNB Reader for SpeedRunners
+# XNB Reader/Writer for SpeedRunners

 This is a simple XNB reader for the game SpeedRunners.
 It can be used to read and write XNB files (Texture2D, SoundEffect, and TextureAtlas) from the game.
 It also support reading LZX compressed XNB files without xcompress32.dll (but not LZ4 compressed, sorry).

-If you want output XNBs to be compressed, you need to install xcompress32.dll-- which is scary to include in this repository, but I found it [here](https://github.com/cpich3g/rpftool/blob/master/RPFTool/xcompress32.dll?raw=true).
+If you want output XNBs to be compressed, you need to install xcompress32.dll-- which is scary to include in this repository, but I found it [here](https://github.com/cpich3g/rpftool/blob/master/RPFTool/xcompress32.dll?raw=true). **Make sure to put it in the same directory as the executable.**

 ## Usage